Insurance FAQs

 Am I covered if my rental property becomes untenantable because of storm damage?

 Yes.
-When your property is being repaired after an insured event such as flood, fire, or storm damage, and your tenant can’t live at the property our Landlord insurance policy will pay the net rental income up to 10% of your sum insured.
+When your property is being repaired after an insured event such as flood, fire, or storm damage, and your tenant can’t live at the property our Landlord insurance policy will pay the net rental income up to 10% of your sum insured, up to 12 months from the insured event.

 Am I covered without a lease agreement?